Rejoice Christian QB Chance Wilson signs with Montana State

 The Rejoice Christian quarterback, a longtime Montana State commit, made it official at 7:01 a.m.
 Wednesday signing with the Bobcats, a program that just completed a 12-2 season and lost in the FCS semifinals.
 He’ll leave for Bozeman in January as a mid-year enrollee.

 “It’s been my dream my whole life, signing with a D-I program,” Wilson said following a signing ceremony at Gibbs Field House on the Rejoice Christian campus.
-“I still feel like I’m in high school, but in less than a month, I’m going to be on a college campus going through classes, going through workouts and trying to make a name for myself at a new place.”
+“I still feel like I’m in high school, but in less than a month, I’m going to be on a college campus going through classes, going through workouts and trying to make a name for myself at a new place.
+I’ve been dreaming of this moment since I was a young kid."

 Wilson, who announced his commitment July 25, originally connected with Montana State through his dad, Andrew, who played with current Bobcats coach Brent Vigen at North Dakota State.
 Vigen had not heard of Chance until a friend of Andrew’s texted the coach a Chance highlight video.
 It didn’t hurt that Vigen has coached two quarterbacks currently in the NFL, Carson Wentz and Josh Allen.